Conservative Pundit Accuses Sean Hannity of Sexual Harassment

 It’s been a particularly bad few days for Fox News.
 On Wednesday, the network was forced to let go of its biggest star, Bill O’Reilly, following revelations about the many, many sexual harassment claims against him.
 Since then, former Fox News anchor Alisyn Camerota spoke up about being harassed by ex-CEO Roger Ailes (who resigned in July after his own predatory history came to light) and New York’s Gabe Sherman reported that seven black Fox News employees planned to join three of their colleagues in suing the network for discrimination that included the use of racist slurs and forced “arm-wrestling matches” between black and white employees.
-And on Sunday, former Fox News guest Debbie Schlussel said that host and gun-wielding Trump confidante Sean Hannity sexually harassed her when she appeared on his show.
+And on Sunday, conservative pundit Debbie Schlussel said that gun-wielding Trump confidante Sean Hannity sexually harassed her before and after she appeared on his Fox News show.

 Schlussel said that as she and Hannity were preparing to go on the air, he told her that they would “double-team” the show’s other guest, which Schlussel thought was “a weird phrase to use.”
 She continued: “And then, every time I tried to open my mouth and say something, they yelled at me and said obey your host, you can’t say anything or else we’re gonna shut off your microphone.”
 Schlussel said that after the show, Hannity again asked her to come to his hotel.
 She rejected the offer.